Virtual-Domain-driven-design/domain-driven-design-heuristics/index.md

 ---
-title: Welcome to my website
+title: Welcome to Domain-Driven Design Heuristics
 layout: page
 feature_image: "./assets/img/kandinsky.jpg"
-feature_text: |
-  ## Domain-Driven Design heuristics
 ---

 There isn't much going on here yet, but watch this space